Email & Google Apps

 It used to be that you could simply judge the validity by reviewing the grammar of the message.
 Now a more critical eye is needed.

 Below is a sample of a phishing attempt that recently spread across campus.
 As you can see, it seems fairly legitimate, until you put it through the three step test.

 Below are three quick checks you can perform to help judge the validity of a message regarding your Albion Account.

 - What are from: and to: fields? – If they are the same or you are not the only recipient you should be skeptical.
 Information Technology communicates only with individual users about their account’s credentials, we will not send out bulk email about one’s account.

 - Is there a link in the message that points somewhere other than the identified URL?
 It is most likely a phishing attempt.
 The URL of the Albion Password Change Form is https://www.albion.edu/it/pwman and is the only page we would direct you to use to handle an account password issue.

 - Is the message signed generically or is there an individual that you know sending the message? – When handling issues regarding Albion account information, you will be contacted directly by Information Technology, and we will always sign the message from a particular staff person.

 - If you receive a message about your Albion Account from anyone not known to be in Information Technology you should question the validity of the message.

-It is also common practice when we send you a message about your account to provide an alternative contact method, normally calling Client Services at (517) 629-0479, to confirm the accuracy of the information.
+It is also common practice when we send you a message about your account to provide an alternative contact method, normally calling the Help Desk at (517) 629-0479, to confirm the accuracy of the information.
 Messages without alternative contact information should be handled with suspicion.